Scaling limit for a long-range divisible sandpile: Introduction

 where $\sigma_M^2=c\int_{B_M}\frac{1}{|y|^\alpha}dy$, and $G_M$ is the Green's function of the truncated fractional Laplacian defined as

 where

-and $x_0\in\bb{R}^2$ is arbitrary but fixed.
+and $x_0\in\mathbb{R}^2$ is arbitrary but fixed.

-The idea behind the definition of the function $G_M$ as the Green's function of the truncated fractional Laplacian $L_M$, is that $G_M$ is, in some sense, the inverse of the operator $L_M$.
-Such property will be discussed in Lemma \ref{inversion-smooth-lemma}.
+The idea behind the definition of the function $G_M$ as the Green's function of the truncated fractional Laplacian $L_M$ is that $G_M$ is, in some sense, the inverse of the operator $L_M$.
+Such a property will be discussed in Lemma \ref{inversion-smooth-lemma}.
+Also, as we will discuss later in \ref{estimateGM}, the Green's function $G_M$ is an interpolation between the Green's function of the fractional Laplacian and the Green's function of the ordinary Laplacian.

 We say that a function $f$ on $C^2$ is \emph{superharmonic} with respect to $L_M$ if $L_Mf\leq0$.
 Since we will often be working with functions that are not twice differentiable, it is convenient to define the truncated fractional Laplacian in a more general setting.